What is Data Observability?

 Actian and Data Observability

-Actian Data Intelligence Platform includes built-in capabilities to monitor data health across systems and pipelines.
-It continuously evaluates data freshness, schema stability, volume, and quality, surfacing real-time insights into potential issues before they affect downstream users.
+Actian Data Intelligence Platform includes capabilities to monitor data health across systems and pipelines.
+It continuously evaluates data freshness, schema stability, volume, and quality, surfacing near-real-time insights into potential issues before they affect downstream users.

 By integrating data observability with metadata management and lineage tracking, Actian gives users full context for troubleshooting and impact analysis.
 The platform also enables automated alerts and policy-based responses, reducing the time needed to detect and resolve problems.
 Actian’s observability features help data teams maintain reliable, high-trust data operations while aligning with governance and compliance goals.